OpenGATE/GateContrib/dosimetry/gaga-phsp/readme.md

 # Learn a GAN phase-space

 Consider an input a phase space in root file format.
-Training a GAN that will be able to reproduce the phase space is done with the ```gate_train``` tool:
+Training a GAN that will be able to reproduce the phase space is performed with ```gaga_train``` :

 ```
 gaga_train data/ELEKTA_PRECISE_6mv_part1.root pth/config_001.json pth/001.pth
 ```

 A NVIDIA GPU card is required.
 It tooks about 1h20 of computation time on a NVIDIA Titan Xp (GP102-450-A1) with 12 GB memory.
 The json file contains the values of all hyperparameters.
-Some options are available, you can display them with ```gate_train -h```.
+Some options are available, you can display them with ```gaga_train -h```.

-The output GAN information may be displayed with: ```gate_info pth/001.pth```.
+The output GAN information may be displayed with: ```gaga__info pth/001.pth```.

 To be able to use the GAN from GATE, you need to convert into .pt/.json format with the following command: